digmed-13/car-inventory-management/README.md

-# car-inventory-management
+# geography quiz
-Simple site with sorting and totaling functionality
+Simple site with form and quiz